angular/angular/docs/overview.md

 ### Exploring the structure of the application

-The component tree displays a hierarchical relationship of the _components_ and _directives_ within your application.
-When you select a component or directive instance, Angular DevTools presents additional information about it.

 ![component explorer](assets/component-explorer.png)

 In the screenshot above, you can see the component tree of an application.

+The component tree displays a hierarchical relationship of the _components_ and _directives_ within your application.
+When you select a component or a directive instance, Angular DevTools presents additional information about it.

 ### Viewing properties

 You can click on the individual components or directives to select them and preview their properties.
-Component properties will get displayed on the right-hand side of the component tree.
-To navigate in the component tree, you can use the arrows:
+Angular DevTools will display their properties and metadata on the right-hand side of the component tree.

+You can navigate in the component tree using the mouse or the following keyboard shortcuts:

 - Up and down to select the previous and next nodes.
 - Left and right to collapse and expand a node.